WeTechHK/Universal-BCOS-DOC/source/basic/smart_contract.md

-# Introduction to smart contracts
+# What is smart contracts

-Smart contracts are the fundamental building blocks of Ethereum's application layer.
+Smart contracts are the fundamental building blocks of Universal BCOS's application layer.
 They are computer programs stored on the [blockchain](/glossary/#blockchain) that follow "if this then that" logic, and are guaranteed to execute according to the rules defined by its code, which cannot be changed once created.

 Nick Szabo coined the term "smart contract".
 In 1994, he wrote [an introduction to the concept](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html), and in 1996 he wrote [an exploration of what smart contracts could do](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html).

 Szabo envisioned a digital marketplace where automatic, [cryptographically-secure](/glossary/#cryptography) processes enable transactions and business functions to happen without trusted intermediaries.
-Smart contracts on Ethereum put this vision into practice.
+Smart contracts on Universal BCOS put this vision into practice.

 ## Trust in conventional contracts